ValentinaPy/RoleQGeneration/README.md

 This work relies on a semantic ontology to list and identify all semantic roles, and is implemented on top of [PropBank](https://github.com/propbank/).

+If you simply want to predict questions using our method, check the installation requirements and the "Easy Way to Predict Role Questions" section.
+For reproducibility reasons we also detail how to obtain various steps of our pipeline (you don't need to follow these if you only want to use the model for inference).

 ## Installation Requirements:
 The following python libraries are required:
  - pytorch